 Learning to rest may be one of the most important things we ever do.
 Resting in God is like a vacation for your soul.
 In rest, you are not concerned with what others think of you or how everything is going to work out as you fulfill God's will for your life.
 Too many times, people get stressed-out about their circumstances.
 But really it's not the circumstances at all; it's the way they handle them that causes the stress.

 To rest means to be in faith.
 You can be steadfast in the midst of trials because you know that God is in control and He will see you through anything you face.
 That's what it means to work from a place of rest.
 You do what you have to do in peace, having complete faith in God's grace and His help to accomplish the task before you.

 Run.
 Everyone has a race to run, a goal to accomplish, a life to live.
 And we all have to start somewhere.
 My encouragement to you is to start from a place of rest.
 Learn how to trust the Holy Spirit's leading.
 He will guide you and help you run your race to win.

-Joyce Meyer is a New York Times best-selling author and founder of Joyce Meyer Ministries, Inc. She has authored 100 books, including Battlefield of the Mind and You Can Begin Again (Hachette).
+Joyce Meyer is a New York Times best-selling author and founder of Joyce Meyer Ministries, Inc. She has authored more than 100 books, including Battlefield of the Mind and Get Your Hopes Up!
+(Hachette).
 She hosts the Enjoying Everyday Life radio and TV programs, which air on hundreds of stations worldwide.
-For more information, visit joycemeyer.org.
+For more information, visit www.joycemeyer.org.